isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Programs & Projects Panel
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The Programs & Projects Tab is only available for User Data.
+The Programs & Projects Panel is only available for User Data.
 It displays the programs and projects that are part of the user data set.

 Cohort Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^